giannistamoulakatos/AI_idea_elements_of_AI_seminar/README.md

 ## What next?

 The project could regognition robber. for this we need one database with robber faces wherever the AI takes the images do comparison and detected the robbers in one room.
-For this we must fix the system to take data not only from API but and from database wherever there are data from robber and from past, from another people and from them.
+For this we must fix the system to take data not only from API but and from database wherever there are data from robber, from past, from another people and from them.

 ## Acknowledgments